Target-Aware Video Diffusion Models: Experiments

 \subsection{Quantitative Evaluation}

-\textbf{Target Alignment and Video Quality.} As presented in ~\cref{tab:main}, our method substantially outperforms all baselines in generating accurate interactions with target objects.
-We also confirm that our method is not detrimental to the video generation quality by reporting scores on different evaluation dimensions in the same table.
-Attention modulation approach fails to maintain the temporal consistency of videos since the amplified cross-attention values adversely affect the self-attention values, resulting in low contact scores.
-Additional details are provided in the Supp.
-Mat..
+\textbf{Target Alignment and Video Quality.} As presented in ~\cref{tab:main} \emph{Contact Score}, our method substantially outperforms all baselines in generating accurate interactions with target objects.
+At the same time, ours maintains video generation quality, achieving comparable scores to baselines across the \emph{Video Quality} metrics in ~\cref{tab:main}.
+The attention modulation approach fails to maintain the temporal consistency of videos since the amplified cross-attention values adversely affect the self-attention values, resulting in low contact scores.
+Additional details are provided in Appendix~\cref{sec:attention_supp}.

-\textbf{User Study.} We conduct two types of user study via CloudResearch Connect to assess our method's effectiveness on target alignment.
-In the first study (Hum.
-Eval.), participants are asked to evaluate whether a generated video exhibits accurate interactions between the actor and the target, given an input image specified with the target.
-Fifty participants evaluated 10 videos per method.
-In the second study (User Pref.), participants are shown an input image along with two videos generated from the image: one produced by our method and the other by a baseline method.
-Fifty subjects are asked 10 questions per baseline to select the video they perceive as exhibiting a more accurate interaction with the target.
-The results are reported in ~\cref{tab:main}.
+\textbf{User Study.} We conduct two types of user studies via CloudResearch Connect.
+In (\emph{Hum.
+Eval.}), each generated video is presented together with the corresponding input image and target object specification.
+Participants then make a binary judgment on whether the actor interacts accurately with the specified target.
+A total of 50 participants evaluate 10 videos per method, and we report the overall rate of accurate interactions in ~\cref{tab:main}.
+In (\emph{User Pref.}), each input image is presented alongside two generated videos: one produced by our method and the other by a baseline.
+Participants are asked to choose which video better reflects accurate interaction with the target.
+Again, 50 participants answer 10 questions per baseline, and we report in ~\cref{tab:main} the proportion of times each baseline is preferred over ours.
+In both studies, participants consistently favor our outputs by a large margin.